Kenna has worked in the entertainment business for over 20 years, promoting special events with musicians, celebrities, and dignitaries.

-Micro gained recognition as a veteran techno producer, who twirls as a spin master.
+Micro gained recognition as a veteran techno producer who twirls as a spin master.
 His portfolio is what made the DJ scene we see today.
-With Caffeine Club and its clothing line a wash, he is contemplating the resurrection of the company’s recording label.
+With Caffeine Club and its clothing line a wash, he contemplates the resurrection of the company’s recording label.

 He says, “the digital age is much more competitive” and needs to open his spheres with new branding besides looking for spins with his original work but discovering new talent and helping them succeed in the techno genre.

 The aspiration to lead other techno artists has produced changes in the techno industry.
 Electronic music is on the dance floors and in the mainstream, where it should be and not underground.
 Even fitness devotees work out and train with some of the most uplifting techno music ever.
 Each new talent that arrives at the scene means techno will live another century.